 Bearings will be fixed by a reliable and positive locking method.
+(Note: Bearings must be replaced after 40,000 hrs. of operation)

 ARRANGEMENTS

 Direct Drive: The preferred arrangement, whatever the zone classification.

 Direct Drive Guard: Brass lining or protection will be fitted inside the guard to prevent any spark with the drive clutch and/or coupling.